Dan Brown betting profile: Sony Open in Hawaii - PGA TOUR

 Brown's advanced stats and rankings

-- Brown posted a Strokes Gained: Off-the-Tee average of 0.202 in his past five tournaments, showing solid performance off the tee.
+- Brown posted a 0.202 average in Strokes Gained: Off-the-Tee in his past five tournaments.

-- His Strokes Gained: Approach the Green mark of -0.120 in his past five tournaments indicates room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Brown averaged -0.120 in his past five starts.

-- On the greens, Brown delivered a 0.490 Strokes Gained: Putting mark in his past five tournaments, demonstrating strong putting performance.
+- On the greens, Brown delivered a 0.490 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Brown as of the start of the Sony Open in Hawaii.